canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 ghcr.io/canonical/rawfile-localpv:0.8.0-ck5
 ```

-A list of images can also be found in the downloaded k8s snap for the
+A list of images can also be found in the downloaded `k8s` snap within the
 `images.txt` file.

-Please remember to keep track of the images used by your workloads as well.
+Please ensure that the images used by workloads are tracked as well.

 #### Images Option A: via an HTTP proxy

-In many cases, the nodes of the airgap deployment may not have direct access to
+In many cases, the nodes of the air-gap deployment may not have direct access to
 upstream registries, but can reach them through the
 [use of an HTTP proxy][proxy].